A Minimal Methanol Backstop: Frequently Asked Questions

 There are many pipelines today for crude oil as well as refined products like gasoline, diesel and kerosene.

-20. How would existing biogas units fit into the minimal methanol economy?
+24. How would existing biogas units fit into the minimal methanol backstop?

 Many existing biogas plants are smaller than the scale needed for methanol synthesis.
 However, several small plants could be linked up together in a local biogas pipeline network to feed a single synthesis unit.
 There are examples of small biogas pipeline networks in Germany today.